-Mind mapping is a powerful creative exercise for brainstorming ideas and finding connections.
-You start by writing down a central idea or theme, then draw lines branching out into new "nodes," each with their own related idea or theme.
-You keep going, diving deeper until you're out of ideas—and the relationships between things appear.
+To make a mind map, you start by writing a central idea or theme in the middle of a blank sheet of paper.
+Then you draw lines branching out into new "nodes," each with its own related idea or theme.
+From those nodes, you draw yet more lines branching deeper into the different concepts, and you keep going, branching out more and diving deeper, until you're out of ideas—and the relationships between things appear.

-We considered almost 40 different mind mapping tools, and after thorough testing, here we'll show you the 11 best.
-We're sure one of them will let you make the right map for your mind.
+We reviewed close to 40 different mind mapping tools, and after thoroughly testing them, here are the nine best.
+One of them is sure to be the right way to map your mind.

 Coggle for mind map beginners